Saulis/vaadin-idea-workspace/README.md

 ````

 If ant complains that it fails to create task or type 'antlib:org.apache.ivy.ant:settings', it misses the Ivy jar in it's antlib folder.
-Download Ivy here http://ant.apache.org/ivy/download.cgi, extract it and copy the ivy-x.x.x.jar in your antlib folder.
+Download [Ivy](http://ant.apache.org/ivy/download.cgi), extract it and copy the ivy-x.x.x.jar in your antlib folder.
 Your antlib folder
 is the 'lib' subdirectory of your ant home folder, which you can find with

 ````sh